FRoundation: Are Foundation Models Ready for Face Recognition?: Results

-To conclude, for the case where only a relatively small training dataset is accessible, finetuning pretrained foundation models can achieve higher recognition accuracy than training the same model architecture from scratch.
-In the case that one has access to large training datasets, training a model from scratch for face recognition can achieve very competitive results to finetuning foundation models.
+To conclude, for the case where only a relatively small training dataset is accessible, fine-tuning pre-trained foundation models can achieve higher recognition accuracy than training the same model architecture from scratch.
+In the case that one has access to large training datasets, training a model from scratch for FR can achieve very competitive results to fine-tuning foundation models.
 However, this, next to the technical and legal limitations of collecting or maintaining the data, comes with a high training time cost.
-For example, training Vit-L from scratch on MS1MV2 using the settings described in Section \ref{sec:experimental} requires around 70 GPU hours on MS1MV2, in comparison to around 40 GPU hours for finetuning DINOv2 with LoRA on 8 Nvidia A100 SXM4 $40$GB GPUs.
+For example, training ViT-L from scratch on MS1MV2 using the settings described in Section \ref{sec:experimental} requires around $70$ GPU hours, in comparison to around $40$ GPU hours for fine-tuning DINOv2 with LoRA on $8$ Nvidia A100 SXM4 $40$GB GPUs.
 Additionally, to put the performances achieved by FRoundation in the context of some of the major works in FR, we present in Table \ref{tab:literature_results} results of the most influential works in the field \cite{wang2018cosfacelargemargincosine, Deng_2022, meng2021magfaceuniversalrepresentationface, ElasticFace, huang2020curricularfaceadaptivecurriculumlearning, kim2023adafacequalityadaptivemargin}.
 However, this comparison is not direct, as such works commonly use the ResNet-100 \cite{He2015DeepRL} architecture and the MS1MV2 or WebFace4M dataset \cite{Deng_2022, zhu2021webface260mbenchmarkunveilingpower} for training.
 The various solutions outperform the trained from scratch models presented in Table \ref{tab:full_training}.
 However, the results achieved by our FRoundation enhance the performance to a very close level to the works of the solutions presented in table \ref{tab:literature_results}.